-Your standard bank or credit union is naturally risk-averse.
-In other words, they’re interested in issuing loans and other forms of credit at the lowest possible risk to the lender.
-Generally, the higher the value of the loan, the riskier the loan.
-Consequently, high-value loans tend to be the most exclusive.
+Your standard bank or credit union is more interested in issuing loans and other forms of financing that pose the lowest possible risk.
+In general, the higher the value of the loan, the riskier it is, so high-value loans tend to be the most exclusive.

-This is where the magic of nonprofit microlending comes into play.
-Microlenders offer low-risk, low-value loans to small businesses and community organizations that need a modest supply of capital to bring a project to life or to pay outstanding balances.
-Falling short of the SBA’s average business loan value of $370,000, the standard SBA microloan is only $13,000.
+This is where non profit microfinance loans come into play.
+Micro lenders offer low-risk, low-value loans to small businesses and community organizations that need a modest supply of capital to bring a project to life or to pay outstanding balances.
+For example, while the SBA’s average business loan value is $107,000, the standard SBA microloan is only $13,000.

-Micro business loans provide a low-interest alternative to conventional for-profit lending.
-Business owners who lack business credit history, collateral, or cash reserves can often be approved for a small microloan of $50 thousand or less.
-Since microloans are often issued at zero or low interest, they have a remarkably high repayment rate between 95 and 98 percent.
+Business owners who lack business credit history, collateral or cash reserves can often be approved for a small micro loan of $50,000 or less.
+Because micro loans are often issued at 0 interest or low interest, they have a remarkably high repayment rate between 95% and 98%.

-Better yet, most nonprofit lenders also offer a host of other low-cost or pro bono services for small business owners.
+Most non profit lenders also offer a host of low-cost or pro bono services for small business owners.
 These services include:

 - Strategic advising